Letdown2491/waypoint-gtk/docs/CLI.md

 Common errors and solutions:

 **"Failed to connect to D-Bus service"**
-- Ensure `waypoint-helper` service is running
+- The `waypoint-helper` D-Bus service may have failed to activate
-- Check D-Bus configuration: `sudo sv status dbus`
+- Check D-Bus is running: `sudo sv status dbus`
+- Try reloading D-Bus: `sudo sv reload dbus`
+- Verify D-Bus service file exists: `ls /usr/share/dbus-1/system-services/tech.geektoshi.waypoint.service`

 **"Not authorized to perform operation"**
 - User may not be in `wheel` group